Finding More Hours in the Day

 One challenge districts and schools face is making time during the school day for TBTs to meet.
 Between instructional time, planning periods and all the additional responsibilities teachers have during the day, there isn't much extra time for teachers to meet with their TBTs, and the time spent together is not always effective.

-Our online learning module, Teacher-Based Teams: What Districts Need to Know, contains research-based information and tips about effectively structuring TBTs to help all teachers continually improve instructional practices and student learning.
+Our Module: Teacher-Based Teams: What Districts Need to Know, contains research-based information and tips about effectively structuring TBTs to help all teachers continually improve instructional practices and student learning.
 For example, involving teachers in developing schedules, implementing block scheduling, restructuring staff meeting time, and leveraging time when students are in electives/special classes are a few of the creative ways districts and schools can provide more opportunities for teachers to meet in TBTs.

 We always enjoy sharing examples of how districts are implementing creative scheduling to support TBTs.